twentyOne2x/attnmarkets/README.md

 ## End-to-End User Flow
 1. Community submits CTO request naming the attn CreatorVault PDA as the new fee authority.
 2. Pump.fun approves and executes `set_creator`, redirecting fees into the vault.
-3. Users wrap Pump tokens or fee balances to mint SY, then split into PT + YT.
+3. Users wrap Pump tokens or fee balances to mint SY, then split into PT + YT via Splitter.
-4. Fees stream into the vault; YT or `attnUSD` holders redeem yield (with `attnUSD` functioning as the stakable yield token), while PT holders wait for maturity or trade on the AMM.
+4. Fees stream into the vault; YT holders redeem yield directly or route it into the Stable Yield Vault (`attnUSD`).
+LPs mint `attnUSD` by depositing approved stablecoins (USDC/USDT/USDe, etc.) and share in creator-fee yield as NAV grows.
+Splitter now CPIs into CreatorVault for both minting and fee transfers, keeping mint authority centralized in CreatorVault.
 5. At maturity, PT holders redeem remaining Pump tokens/fees, and the market can roll into a fresh tranche.

 ## MVP Deliverables
 - CreatorVault + SY mint deployed to Solana devnet with CLI support.
-- PT/YT splitter markets with yield redemption accounting.
+- PT/YT splitter markets with yield redemption accounting, using CreatorVault CPI hooks for minting and yield payouts.
 - Stable Yield Vault aggregating YT flows into `attnUSD` shares.
 - Minimal PT/quote and `attnUSD`/quote AMM pools.
 - Frontend (creator dashboard + investor portal) and supporting indexer APIs.
 - Guarded mainnet launch for a single Pump token once tests and audits pass.

+### Backend Status (Oct 2025)
+- ✅ CreatorVault exposes `mint_for_splitter` and `transfer_fees_for_splitter` CPI endpoints locked to a `splitter-authority` PDA.
+- ✅ Splitter now derives its `splitter-authority` account, CPIs through CreatorVault for PT/YT/SY minting, and routes fee withdrawals via the new CPI.
+- ✅ Integration test (`cargo test -p splitter`) covers mint → accrue → redeem yield → redeem principal using the CPI flow.
+- ⏳ Next: wire attn_client SDK helpers to the updated instruction set, scaffold StableVault/`attnUSD`, and extend docs once end-to-end flows are finalized.

 ## Path After MVP
 - Expand to additional Pump tokens via batch CTO onboarding.